 Photo Cred: Chef Cybille St. Aude

-Through food, she shares her story of identity on every plate.
-She brings Haiti’s energy to the table, illustrating its extensive history and regionality.
+Through food, she shares her story of identity on every plate, bringing Haiti’s energy and beautiful history to the table,.

-For our final course, Chef Cybille presented her Bon Bon Siwrop, a ginger molasses cake.
+For her final course, Chef Cybille created Bon Bon Siwrop, a moistginger molasses cake.
 Harnessing the memories of home, she described how the dessert always stuck out to her when traveling to Haiti because of its bright orange color.
 She paired the cake with a Kafe Du Soir rum sauce and a coffee Clairin cocktail.
-Often distilled by families living along the mountainside, Clairin represents Haiti’s vast regionality through her dishes.
+Often distilled by families living along the mountainside, Clairin is featured heavily in many Haitian dishes.